bloq/cloud-sdk/src/auth/README.md

 # Auth cloud-sdk
-Javascript SDK to interact with bloqcloud accounts
+Javascript SDK to interact with BloqCloud accounts

 ## Install